cedik456/group-proj-tdl/README.md

  2. Create a new branch for your feature or bug fix
  3. Commit your changes and push them to your fork.
  4. Submit a pull request with a detailed explanation of your changes.

+## PS: Check the Configuration File

+Please make sure to check the `project_overview.txt` file in the root directory for any additional information or configurations related to the app.